jayaprada-behera/SocialSignUp/README.md

 Then come to ViewController .Fb has its own FBLoginButton .
 Or else we can create our custom button for FBLogin and If you are interested you can give permission like "email",@"public_profile",@"user_friends".

+#Google
+ Install cocoa pod for Google sign in.
+ Its very simple to use .everything is availabe in google developer guide.
+ GIDSignIn is used for signIn ,Signout and Disconnect

+   [[GIDSignIn sharedInstance] signIn] is used for google sign in